davidroyer/dkroyer/src/_CMS/Content/blog/part-2-optimized-async-await.md

 ### Step 3

 Create a function that uses `Array.map()` to execute the async/await logic for each request.
-This creates an array of Promises.
+This creates an Array of Promises.

 ```js
 async function getAllResources() {